iuriaranda/lambda-telegram-bot-handler/README.md

 `exports.handler` is the handler you specify in your Lambda function configuration.
 So it's the method that will be called on each Lambda invocation.

 Only one handler function will be called for each message, so `onText` handlers take precedence over `onMessage`, and among `onText` handlers, the first that matches the message text (in declaration order) will be called.
+In the example above, if a user sends the message `/pattern`, the first handler in the `onText` array will be called.
+If the user sends `/pattern2 hello`, the second handler will be called.
+And finally if the user sends `/no_match`, the `onMessage` handler will be called.

 ## Reference